nonsponsored/cognition/README.md

 Deploy Note: Use `yarn build` or `yarn scss & astro build` as the Build Command.

+### Images

+Note that Card images are based on 16:9 ratio, and Author images are based on 1:1 ratio of 225x225.

 ### Typography

 In `/src/styles/_variables.scss`, define the `--min-viewport` and `--max-viewport` variables, currently set to `320` and `1440`.
 This is the range within the font will scale.
 Font sizes are then defined with `--min-font-size` and `--max-font-size`.